 2002 Toyota Land Cruiser Axle Shaft Parts Q&A

-Q: How to service and repair the axle shaft on 2002 Toyota Land Cruiser?
+Q: How to remove the axle shaft on 2002 Toyota Land Cruiser?